VeritasOS/netbackup-api-code-samples/README.md

 ##### Tools
-The `tools` folder contains utilities that have proven useful in the development of projects using NetBackup REST APIs, but do not provide any API usage examples.
+The `tools` folder contains utilities that have proven useful in the development of projects using NetBackup APIs, but do not provide any API usage examples.
 Again, these tools are not for production use, but they may be of some use in your work.